Divorce

 Understanding Property Division in Fairfax Divorces

-At Wexell Milman, we assist clients in valuing and classifying assets accurately, providing thorough assessments that consider both tangible and intangible assets, including retirement accounts and business valuations.
-Our comprehensive approach ensures you receive your fair share, supporting a stable financial trajectory post-divorce.
+At Wexell Milman, we assist clients in valuing and classifying assets accurately, providing thorough assessments that consider both tangible and intangible assets, including retirement accounts and business interests.
+Our comprehensive approach helps support a stable financial trajectory post-divorce.

 Requirements for VA Uncontested Divorce

-Your uncontested divorce might be straightforward, requiring a basic marital settlement agreement and then filing for divorce on the ground of a six-month or one-year separation.
-However, often agreements require deeper analysis of real estate, investment accounts, retirement assets, and tax issues, in addition to child custody and support.
+Your uncontested divorce might be straightforward, requiring a basic marital settlement agreement and then filing for divorce on the grounds of a six-month or one-year separation.
+However, agreements often require a deeper analysis of real estate, investment accounts, retirement assets, and tax issues, in addition to child custody and support.

 Having knowledgeable guidance on drafting these agreements can significantly impact your outcome.
-Our attorneys diligently work to anticipate factors affecting the agreement, such as future lifestyle adjustments and anticipated financial changes.
-By securing a well-constructed settlement, we help shield clients from unforeseen disputes, ensuring smoother transitions post-divorce.
+Our divorce attorneys diligently work to anticipate factors affecting the agreement, such as future lifestyle adjustments and anticipated financial changes.
+By securing a well-constructed settlement, we help shield clients from unforeseen disputes and support smoother transitions post-divorce.

-How Long Does Uncontested Divorce Take in Virginia?
+How Long Does an Uncontested Divorce Take in Virginia?

 When issues are uncontested and the “grounds” requirement is met, the Virginia divorce process can typically be completed in 30 to 90 days from the divorce complaint filing.
 Depending on the case, you might not need to appear in court to finalize the divorce.

 While procedural simplicity characterizes uncontested divorces, careful preparation is crucial.
-By prioritizing swift yet thorough handling, we facilitate an expedited process, ensuring all paperwork is filed correctly and timely.
-This minimizes delays, helping you transition effectively into the next chapter of your life.
+By prioritizing swift yet thorough handling, we facilitate an expedited process, ensuring all paperwork is filed correctly and promptly.
+This reduces delays and helps you transition effectively into the next chapter of your life.

 What is Contested Divorce in Virginia?